Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

  * Update to latest patch release
  * Deploy the new version
  * Check if a warning related to this schema issue is visible
-   * Or manually inspect the schema in your database
+   * Or manually inspect the schema in the database
  * Follow the procedure on how to resolve schema issues for the database engine used (Microsoft SQL Server or Oracle)
    * If any other database engine is used then these changes must be applied manually